We earn commissions if you shop through the links below. Read more

 As opening day nears, prepare for launch by reviewing and improving some key elements of your business.

-Essential software and tools
+Essential Software and Tools

-Being an entrepreneur often means wearing many hats, from marketing to sales to accounting, which can be overwhelming.
+Being an entrepreneur often means wearing many hats — from marketing to sales to accounting — which can be overwhelming.
 Fortunately, many websites and digital tools are available to help simplify many business tasks.

-You may want to use industry-specific software, such as Jobber, connecteam, or Cleansmarts, to manage your scheduling, teams, workflows, and invoicing.
+You may want to use industry-specific software, such as Jobber, connecteam, or Clean Smarts, to manage your scheduling, teams, workflows, and invoicing.

 Website development is crucial because your site is your online presence and needs to convince prospective clients of your expertise and professionalism.

 You can create your own website using website builders.
 This route is very affordable, but figuring out how to build a website can be time-consuming.
-If you lack tech-savvy, you can hire a web designer or developer to create a custom website for your business.
+If you lack tech savvy, you can hire a web designer or developer to create a custom website for your business.

-They are unlikely to find your website, however, unless you follow Search Engine Optimization (SEO) practices.
+However, people are unlikely to find your website unless you follow Search Engine Optimization (SEO) practices.
 These are steps that help pages rank higher in the results of top search engines like Google.

 Accounting

-• Popular web-based accounting programs for smaller businesses include Quickbooks, Freshbooks, and Xero
+• Popular web-based accounting programs for smaller businesses include Quickbooks, FreshBooks, and Xero

 • If you’re unfamiliar with basic accounting, you may want to hire a professional, especially as you begin.
-The consequences for filing incorrect tax documents can be harsh, so accuracy is crucial.
+The consequences of filing incorrect tax documents can be harsh, so accuracy is crucial.

 Marketing